thenu97/story_poem_generator/README.md

 <img width="500" alt="portfolio_view" src="https://i.imgur.com/hHp9W7x.jpg" title="wireframe2" />

 To make it more user friendly/interactive, I changed it so that the user gets to choose the theme and character name they want by adding user input.
-This shortened the character name lsit to three from fourteen.
+This shortened the character name list to three from fourteen.

 <img width="500" alt="portfolio_view" src="https://i.imgur.com/WJTj9tO.jpg" title="wireframe3.1" />